Shadae96/READMeGenerator/Develop/GENERATED-README.md

   * [ Questions](#questions)

   ## Installation
-  Download app from Github and run in terminal using node.js
+  This app is devoloped using Heroku and can be accessed from your devices web browser
   ## Usage
-  run node.js to create a readme File
+  AS A small business owner
   ## License
   MIT
   ## Contributions
-  Shadae Brown
+  SO THAT I can organize my thoughts and keep track of tasks I need to complete
   ## Testing
-  There are no required test
+  There are no required tests for this application
   ## Questions

   for additional question you can contact me here:
- #### Github:[github.com/shadae96].Github}](http://github.com/shadae96))
+ #### Github:[github.com/shadaeamoy@gmail.com].Github}](http://github.com/shadaeamoy@gmail.com))